getminera/minera/README.md

 **[Official Website](http://getminera.com/)**
 _______

-Minera is a complete system to manage and monitor your mining hardware.
+Minera is a complete system to manage and monitor your bitcoin mining hardware.

 Since the 0.3.x version Minera supports the following miner softwares: